 - Enjoy a glass of wine and a snack at Bin Two, overlooking the harbour.

 At the start of 2019 we headed to the South Downs and enjoyed a very special weekend away.
 It was themed around stargazing, as the South Downs National Park is one of a handful of international dark sky reserves in the world.

 While the stargazing was absolutely magical, we fell in love with the region as a whole, and it’s somewhere we’d recommend adding to your Great British bucket list for this year.

 As well as spectacular countryside, a long coastline and great experiences from stargazing to wine tasting, there’s another thing we love about the South Downs – the accommodation.
 There are some seriously quirky places to stay, including vintage train carriages and shepherd’s huts.
-One of my favourite hotel groups, The Pig are also opening a new hotel in the area in 2021, so what better reason to visit?
+One of my favourite hotel groups, The Pig are have opened a new hotel in the area too, so what better reason to visit?